UCR-Robotics/ee144/docs/lab3.rst

     touch closed_loop.py
     gedit closed_loop.py

 - Please copy and paste the following code, then save and close it.
+If you are using M1/M2, please replace the ROS Topic with "cmd_vel".

   .. literalinclude:: ../scripts/closed_loop.py
     :language: python